Thirdpresence-Open/thirdpresence-ad-sdk-android/README.md

     // User has earned the reward
 }

-// Call showInterstitial when the ad shall be displayed private void showAd() {
+// Call showRewardedVideo when the ad shall be displayed private void showAd() {
-    if (adLoaded) {
+    // RewardedVideoLoaded property can be used to check if the ad is loaded if (TPR.RewardedVideoLoaded) {
         TPR.showRewardedVideo ();
     }
 }